double-a-chain-cloud/double-a-chain-docs/source/disclaimer.md

 # Disclaimer
-To our users：
+To our users:

 Double-A Chain (AAC) is a decentralized public chain.
 Developers worldwide can launch applications on Double-A Chain, and every user of our chain can read, send, and trade on it.
-Due to the decentralized nature, please allow us to remind you of some risks of third-party DApps as follows:：
+Due to the decentralized nature, please allow us to remind you of some risks of third-party DApps as follows:

 1. Using the DApps on the Double-A Chain, whether you participate through any trading platform or wallet, is all your personal choice, and we do not have any recommendation for this;
 2. We are not responsible for the review of any third-party DApps, nor do we make any promises or guarantees for the validity, accuracy, correctness, reliability, quality, stability, completeness and timeliness of the technology and information involved in its services;